Worcester Cathedral

-Worcester Cathedral is an Anglican cathedral in Worcester, in Worcestershire, England, situated on a bank overlooking the River Severn.
-It is the seat of the Bishop of Worcester.
-Its official name is the Cathedral Church of Christ and the Blessed Mary the Virgin, of Worcester.
-The present cathedral church was built between 1084 and 1504, and represents every style of English architecture from Norman to Perpendicular Gothic.
-It is famous for its Norman crypt and unique chapter house, its unusual Transitional Gothic bays, its fine woodwork, and its "exquisite" central tower, which is of particularly fine proportions.
-The cathedral contains the tombs of King John and Prince Arthur.
+Worcester Cathedral, formally the Cathedral Church of Christ and Blessed Mary the Virgin, is a Church of England cathedral in Worcester, England.
+The cathedral is the seat of the bishop of Worcester and is the mother church of the diocese of Worcester; it is administered by its dean and chapter.
+The cathedral is a grade I listed building and part of a scheduled monument.

+The cathedral was founded in 680.
+The earliest surviving fabric dates from 1084, when the cathedral was rebuilt in the Romanesque style by Bishop Wulfstan.
+The chapter house dates from 1120, and the nave was extended in the 1170s.
+Between 1224 and 1269 the east end was rebuilt in the Early English Gothic style.
+The remainder of the nave was rebuilt in the 1360s, and the "exquisite" central tower completed in 1374.
+The cathedral retains a set of medieval misericords, now set into Victorian choir stalls; the cathedral was heavily restored in the nineteenth century, and contains a set of furnishings by George Gilbert Scott.
+It contains several funerary monuments, including those of King John; Arthur, Prince of Wales; and the prime minister Stanley Baldwin.

 History

 Early history

 The cathedral was founded in 680, with a Northumbrian priest, Tatwine, appointed as its first bishop.
 Tatwine died before he could be consecrated, however, so his successor Bishop Bosel may be regarded as Worcester's first serving bishop.
-The first cathedral church, dedicated to Ss.
-Peter and Paul, was built in this period, but no remains of its architecture survive.
+The first cathedral church, dedicated to Saints Peter and Paul, was built in this period, but no remains of its architecture survive.
 The crypt of the present-day cathedral dates from the 11th century and the time of Wulfstan, Bishop of Worcester.

 The community associated with the cathedral in the early eighth century included members of various clerical orders.
 The cathedral community was regulated along formal monastic lines as a consequence of the Benedictine reforms in the second half of the tenth century (one author gives the time range 974–977; another considers 969 more likely).
 There is an important connection with Fleury Abbey in France, as Oswald, bishop of Worcester from 961 to 992, was professed at Fleury and introduced the monastic rule of Fleury to the monastery that he established at Worcester around the year 966, which was dedicated – as the present cathedral church is – to St. Mary.